 Merit-Based Scholarship Package Renewal Policy

 Institutional scholarship funds are renewable for up to eight semesters or until the student earns their undergraduate degree (whichever is earlier) for a student who enters as a first time in college applicant.
 Institutional scholarships for transfer students are renewable for the period specified in their initial scholarship notification letter or until they earn their undergraduate degree (whichever is earlier).
 All institutional funding, including funds packaged as part of a merit-based scholarship package, require full-time enrollment as defined in the catalog.
 Students enrolled at less than full-time status will not be eligible for institutional funds.
 A minimum 2.0 cumulative grade point average (GPA) is required for renewal of most Stetson scholarships unless the donor has requested a higher GPA requirement.
 Stetson University does not consider rounded GPAs in the calculation of renewal eligibility for any student.
-GPAs will be reviewed at the end of each spring and fall term and students who fail to meet the renewal GPA will be allowed to receive their full scholarship package on a probationary status for the following term.
+GPAs will be reviewed at the end of each semester and students who fail to meet the renewal GPA will be allowed to receive their full scholarship package on a probationary status for the following term.
 Summer credits are included in the GPA calculations but are excluded from the semester review.
 Students who have received their full scholarship package on a probationary status for one semester and do not raise their cumulative GPA to the required 2.0 benchmark will not receive scholarship aid each academic semester their cumulative GPA remains below a 2.0.

 Additional Types of Scholarship Funding: